 Adult-Gerontological ACNP specialty (all clinical hours need to be hospital based).
 Students must complete the process for obtaining a hospital contract prior to their first clinical course (see form).
 Preceptors can be an APN or MD.
-Students will need to obtain a Missouri license if they do not reside in a Compact State.

 NURS 5110 Advanced Health Assessment & Clinical Decision Making (75 hours): Any area in the hospital that will facilitate the student's ability to perform a comprehensive history and physical examination on acute and complex chronically ill patients (ages 13 and above).
 Emergency medicine or a hospitalist group is recommended.